msfjarvis/msfjarvis.dev/content/posts/manually-parsing-json-with-moshi.md

  }
 ```

-We have a fixed set of keys that we expect to read, so go ahead and configure a couple instances of `JsonReader.Options` that we will use to find them in this JSON.
+We have a fixed set of keys that we expect to read, so go ahead and configure a couple instances of `JsonReader.Options` that we will use to find the keys in this JSON.

 ```diff
 +val topLevelKeys = JsonReader.Options.of("heading", "extras")